 What was your career background before joining RB&HH?

 I’ve always been curious about human beings, the way we think, behave and express emotion – particularly when we are unwell.
-Naturally, this led to a career in psychology, and a road to qualification as a Clinical Psychologist.
+Naturally, this led to an interest in psychology, and a road to qualification as a Clinical Psychologist.

 My early career started in paediatric psychology, and children and family mental health – supporting those whose physical health had such a ripple effect in their lives.
-I moved into the adult health arena at RBHH in 2017, after having two children of my own.
-Working in critical and cardiothoracic care alongside amazing multi-professional teams was a pleasure.
-It was a natural next step to take on my current role as Staff Psychology lead for the Heart, Lung and Critical Care Clinical Group.
+I moved into Adult Psychology service at RBHH in 2017, after having two children of my own.
+Working in cardiothoracic and critical care alongside amazing multi-professional teams was a pleasure.
+It was a natural next step to take on my current role as Consultant Psychologist for our Staff Psychology service in our Heart, Lung and Critical Care Clinical Group.
 If we support our staff well, our patient care remains world-class!

 Can you describe what you do day-to-day?